 Crime noir is linked to film noir, to movies such as The Maltese Falcon, which was first a novel.
 In a noir detective novel, the main character is sharp-witted and/or sharp-tongued.
 No quarter is given.
 Criminals try to rig the system, but fail.

 Of course, noir detectives aren’t lily white.
 They cross lines, some more egregious than others, which they breach for the sake of efficiency or to apprehend criminals.
 Noir detectives are crime fiction’s dark angels.
 They know darkness, but follow the light.

-Novels are adept at delivering ideas andemotions, as well as action, setting and mood.
-If an author concentrates on one thing – for example, what people say – the story can fall flat.
+Novels are adept at delivering ideas and emotions, as well as action, setting, and mood.
+If an author concentrates on one thing – for example, what people say – a novel can fall flat.
 Talk by itself isn’t dramatic.
 Discussion devoid of action is a debate, not a story.